deepjavalibrary/djl-serving/serving/docs/configurations_model.md

 For example:

 ```
-# to enable rolling batch with only environment variable:
+# to enable model loading timeout with only environment variable:
-export OPTION_ROLLING_BATCH=auto
+export OPTION_MODEL_LOADING_TIMEOUT=120
 ```

 ## Basic Model Configurations